How TinyML can transform IoT applications across industries

-Data Analytics projects tend to generate humongous amount of data, most of which are redundant.
-Intelligent IoT device can be programmed to collect data only when the triggering event happens.
+Data Analytics projects tend to generate a humongous amount of data, most of which are redundant.
+Intelligent IoT devices can be programmed to collect data only when the triggering event happens.

 Take the example of a CCTV camera installed outside the gates of an 11-storey building.

 If the device keeps collecting footage 24 hours a day, can you imagine the amount of storage space required on the server?
 Even if the footage is automatically deleted after a week or so.

 It would be a better idea to record footage only when a triggering event is detected.